csmangum/real_time_voice_agent/README.md

 - `OPENAI_API_KEY` - Your OpenAI API key (required)
 - `OPENAI_REALTIME_MODEL` - The model to use for real-time conversations (default: `gpt-4o-realtime-preview-2024-12-17`)
 - `PORT` - The port to run the server on (default: 8000)
+- `HOST` - The host to bind the server to (default: 0.0.0.0)
+- `ENV` - Set to "development" to enable code reloading (default: "production")

+## Low-Latency Optimizations

+This project includes specific optimizations to minimize latency for real-time voice conversations:

+- TCP socket optimizations (disabled Nagle's algorithm)
+- Minimal WebSocket buffering
+- Optimized audio chunk sizes
+- Fast-path processing for audio streams
+- Parallel chunk processing

+For detailed information about the latency optimizations, see [LATENCY_OPTIMIZATIONS.md](LATENCY_OPTIMIZATIONS.md).

 ## Architecture